 Bullying can be defined as the use of force, aggression or coercion to abuse, dominate or intimidate and vulnerable person.
 While such behaviour is usually ascribed to children, adults with unresolved childhood issues as bullies have the capacity to carry forward such behaviour in their personal and professional life much after they've 'grown up'.
 In the professional sphere, bullying is usually a form of power struggle, According to an American study by the University of Phoenix, 75% of employees surveyed had been affected by workplace bullying.
 That's right, 75%.
 Let that sink in for a minute.

-Bullying at the workplace can take several 'subtle' shapes and forms, so if you've been feeling uncomfortable with the way a coworker has been treating you, here are some signs to watch out for:
+Bullying at the workplace can take several 'subtle' shapes and forms, so if you've been feeling uncomfortable with the way a coworker has been treating you, here are some signs to watch out for bullying at workplace:

 If you find yourself dealing with one or more of the situations listed above, you're being bullied at work!
 However, the question is how to deal with workplace bullying.
 Once you've recognised that you're being subjected to toxic behaviour, you can learn how to effectively deal with it.
 And while bullies may have innovative tactics and forms, there are only a certain number of effective ways you can deal with bullies.
 And remember, it's essential that you stop bullying as soon as you realise that it's happening.
 Read further to know how to handle a bully at work.